+Figure 7-34 shows the screen that appears when the "SNMP" option is selected from the Config menu.
 The OnBoard administrator can use this screen to configure Simple Network Management Protocol (SNMP) access for the OnBoard and for connected devices.
+See "SNMP on the OnBoard" on page 26 for background information and tables that provide details about acceptable values for configuring SNMP.